 my system

-Below I am outlining the setup of my main system.
+Below I am outlining the setup of my main audio system.
+As usual it's a work-in-progress system.

-I hope that this article puts the projects, articles and recommendations you'll find on this blog into a certain context.
+I hope that this article puts the projects, articles and recommendations you'll find over here into a certain context, something that makes sense to you.

 Disclaimer: